RonoBeatrice1/30DaysOfJavaScript/README.md

 ## Code of Conduct

-To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).
+To maintain a safe and  accomodative development environment for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Our valuable Contributors